ChrisHal/PTU2BIN/README.txt

 BUILDING
 Dependencies:
 cxxopts.hpp (available at https://github.com/jarro2783/cxxopts.git)
-This must be in your include path.
+Place this in the "PTU2BIN/external/" directory.
 PTU2BIN was build using version 2.2.0 of cxxopts, newer versions might contain breaking changes.

 Only the PTU2BIN executable needs to be build.
 The python script can be used "as is".
 Since in normal configuration only standard C++ is used building should work on most systems.
 Instructions for Windows and Linux are provided:
+On Windows:
-On Windows: The preferred solution is to use VisualStudio and build using the VisualStudio solution file "PTU2BIN.sln".
+The preferred solution is to use VisualStudio and build using the VisualStudio solution file "PTU2BIN.sln".
+On Linux (should also work on other platforms):
-On Linux: You will need a C++ compiler installed.
-We assume that the GNU compiler is used.
-Then "g++ -O2 -o  PTU2BIN PTU2BIN.cpp export_igor_ibw.cpp" should be sufficient to build the executable.
+The build process uses cmake.
+You will need a C++ compiler installed.
+In topdir, create a build directory: mkdir PTU2BIN_build
+Change to that directroy:
+cd PTU2BIN_build
+Execute these commands (for Release type build): cmake -DCMAKE_BUILD_TYPE=Release ../PTU2BIN cmake --build .

 INSTALLING
 Make sure that Python3.5 (or higher) is installed on your system.
 Windows: The most convenient option is to place cenvertPTUs.py and PTU2BIN.exe in a common directory.
-The files you want to convert should be in thw same directory or in its sub-directories.
+The files you want to convert should be in the same directory or in its sub-directories.
 Linux: Copy the executable PTU2BIN to a directory in your PATH, e.d. "/usr/local/bin/".